thorgrimjansrud/node.js-on-wago-device/README.md

 # Install Node.js on a Wago Device.
-Be aware of the device partition sizes and space required for the installation and future apps.
+Be aware of the device partition sizes and space required for the installation and future apps/add-ons etc.
 This example is based on 750-9301 (Compact Controller 100) with firmware 21, and requires some basic knowledge of Wago controllers.

 ## Setup